dafny-lang/dafny/docs/OnlineTutorial/ValueTypes.md

 }
 ```

-To get just part of the array, the bounds can be given just like in a regular
+To extract just part of the array, the bounds can be given just like in a regular
 slicing operation:

 ```dafny